Our Facilities and Future Growth

 Our Main Campus

 The WVU Medicine Health Sciences Campus is the hub of our institute and its clinical and research programs.
-Our basic and applied research activities are anchored in two, on-campus facilities: the Emma Byrd Biomedical Research Center and the Rockefeller Neuroscience Institute Innovation Center.
+Our basic and applied research activities are anchored in two, on-campus facilities: the Erma Byrd Biomedical Research Center and the Rockefeller Neuroscience Institute Innovation Center.
 Our outpatient services will be adjacent to the main hospital.

 Rockefeller Neuroscience Institute Innovation Center

-Our existing Innovation Center is undergoing a $25 million renovation that will signficantly expand our research infrastructure.
+Our existing Innovation Center is undergoing a $25 million renovation that will significantly expand our research infrastructure.
 This project, which is already underway, will bring expanded wetlabs and other new and critical resources that will further empower our researchers.

 Rockefeller Neuroscience Institute Outpatient Ambulatory and Education Tower